shubhamjha2/Coding-assignment/Readme.md

 ![Screenshot 1](/path/to/your/screenshot1.png)
 ![Screenshot 2](/path/to/your/screenshot2.png)

+## Hosting Link

+You can access the hosted version of this project [here](https://shubhamjha2.github.io/Coding-assignment/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.